okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-filtering/main/index.md

 <ApiLifecycle access="ea" />

-This guide provides a working example of an Okta event hook filter in use with an external service.
-It is based on the [Event hook implementation](/docs/guides/evevnt-hook-implementation) project, which uses the website [Glitch.com](https://glitch.com) to act as an external service and receive and respond to Okta event hook calls.
+This guide provides a functional example of an Okta event hook filter.
+It's based on the [Event hook implementation](/docs/guides/evevnt-hook-implementation) project, which uses the website [Glitch.com](https://glitch.com) to act as an external service.
+This service receives and responds to Okta event hook calls.

 <EventHookEANote/>